Banks and Building Societies CCTV Video GDPR compliance

 Watch our explainer video

-Video Redaction Software, Identity Cloak, can help you redact your Banks & Building Societies CCTV footage in four fast steps.
+Video redaction software, Identity Cloak, can help you redact your bank or building Society CCTV footage in four fast steps.

-Watch this video that explains Identity Cloaks simple auto redaction process from CCTV footage import to GDPR compliant video export suitable to share with third parties.
+Watch this video that explains Identity Cloak’s simple auto redaction (face blurring) process from CCTV footage import to GDPR compliant video export suitable to share with third parties.

-CCTV video redaction software for banks is most commonanly used to:
+CCTV video redaction software for banks is most commonly used to:

 Prevent robberies as banks continue to be high-stakes targets for criminals looking for a big pay out.